mateuszmidor/PythonStudy/ExanteTaxCalculator/README.md

 - [OK] - add support for AUTOCONVERSION
 - [OK] - complement TaxCalculator with Dividend and Tax support
 - [OK] - add report printer - where did profits and taxes come from
+- [OK] - group report transactions per asset and include summary: income, cost, profit
+- Separate profit & tax for dividends; they live in separate field in tax declaration

 - rename asset to share (assets in wallet = currencies + shares)
 - add selecting year to calc the profits and taxes for
 - improvement: make ProfitItem independend from the BuySellIPairPLN -> BuySellPair -> BuyItem & SellItem